Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theory Structure

-This point is made quite generally, but we can see something similar going on in GR.
-We have already encountered two actions used in GR, $S_{EH}$ and $S_{GHY}$, but there are others, including but not limited to the Gamma-Gamma action $S_{\Gamma\Gamma} = \frac{1}{16 \pi G} \int d^4 x\sqrt{-g} g^{\mu \nu}\left(\Gamma_{\mu \beta}^{\alpha} \Gamma_{\alpha \nu}^{\beta}-\Gamma_{\mu \nu}^{\alpha} \Gamma_{\alpha \beta}^{\beta}\right)$ and the ADM action $S_{ADM} = \frac{1}{16 \pi G} \int d^4 x\sqrt{-g} (\Tilde{R} + K^{\mu\nu}K_{\mu\nu} - K^2)$, where $\Tilde{R}$ is the three-dimensional Ricci scalar of the spatial slice in the in the $3+1$ decomposition in the $ADM$ formulation and $K$ is the extrinsic curvature. $S_{\Gamma\Gamma}$ turns out to be incredibly convenient for demonstrating that GR corresponds to the self-coupling of a massless spin-2 particle, due to the cubic nature of the form of the Lagrangian, which is in analogy with both Yang-Mills fields and spin-1 particles and chiral fields and spin-zero particles \parencite{Deser:1969wk, Deser_1987}.
-Additionally, $S_{ADM}$ is particularly important because it leads to a Hamiltonian interpretation of GR that, among many other benefits, has become crucial in numerical relativity due to Hamiltonian systems leading to first-order equations of motion rather than the second-order equations of motion one derives from Lagrangians.
-This has opened the door for GR to study and model far more rich and complex physical possibilities than could ever have been done using pure analytic methods \parencite{pretorius2005evolution}, including the modeling of binary black hole mergers that proved crucial in the eventual detection of gravitational waves \parencite{LIGOScientific:2016aoc}.
+where $\Tilde{R}$ is the three-dimensional Ricci scalar of the spatial slice in the $3+1$ decomposition in the $ADM$ formulation and $K$ is the extrinsic curvature. $S_{\Gamma\Gamma}$ turns out to be incredibly convenient for demonstrating that GR corresponds to the self-coupling of a massless spin-2 particle, due to the cubic nature of the form of the Lagrangian, which is in analogy with both Yang-Mills fields and spin-1 particles and chiral fields and spin-zero particles \parencite{Deser:1969wk, Deser_1987}.
+Additionally, the $3+1$ decomposition like that used in $S_{ADM}$ is particularly important because, among many other benefits, it is useful for solving initial value problems as it allows us to mathematically formulate the Einstein equations as ``a Cauchy problem with constraints" \parencite[pp.~11--12]{Gourgoulhon:2007ue}.
+Consequently, it has become the foundation for most approaches in numerical relativity.
 Whether we choose an action based on convenience, clarity, or necessity, there are a lot of options at our disposal for modeling phenomena in GR.
-Under this pragmatic approach of embracing model pluralism, it is clear that GR is much broader than the dynamical content of one of these actions and any adjudication of theoretical equivalence would need to address this broader scope.
+Under this pragmatic approach of embracing model pluralism, it is clear that GR is much broader than the dynamical content of one of these actions alone and that any adjudication of theoretical equivalence would need to address this broader scope.